Ivor Abrahams: Early life

-Ivor Abrahams was born 10 January 1935 in Wigan, Lancashire to a Jewish family, the eldest of 2 children.
-Both parents were born in Manchester area - Ray (Rachael) née Kalisky / Kay and Harry (Hyman) Abrahams - but all four grandparents came from eastern Europe.
+Ivor Abrahams was born 10 January 1935 in Wigan, Lancashire, to a Jewish family, the eldest of two children.
+Both parents were born in Manchester area – Ray (Rachael) née Kalisky / Kay and Harry (Hyman) Abrahams – but all four grandparents came from eastern Europe.
 He studied sculpture at Saint Martin's School of Art under Frank Martin and Anthony Caro 1952–54, and Camberwell School of Art under Karel Vogel and Martin Bloch 1954–57.
-In 1957, he became apprentice to the Fiorini Bronze Foundry, and went on to work as a display artist for Adel Rootstein.
+In 1957, Abrahams became apprentice to the Fiorini Bronze Foundry, and went on to work as a display artist for Adel Rootstein.